 SEMN134FYS: Telling SecretsIn this seminar we will read and write nonfiction: true stories of real life in all its grit, gruesomeness, and glory.
 For models, we'll look to some of the preeminent nonfiction writers of our time, all of them putting into words what many might find "unspeakable": Alex Kotlowitz's There Are No Children Here, an account of two boys growing up in the Chicago projects; Jennifer Finney Boylan's She's Not There, an autobiographical account of a man's journey into womanhood; Sue William Silverman's Because I Remember Terror, Father, I Remember You, an award-winning memoir of child abuse; and Dave Eggers's Zeitoun, the astonishing story of a local hero in the wake of Hurricane Katrina who was imprisoned without cause by the Department of Homeland Security because he was an Arab.
 Students will also write their own stories and those of others, gaining confidence in their ability to structure a story, to convey emotion clearly, to listen to their own memories and those of others, and to write the truth bravely.
 This is a seminar for students who are fascinated by human diversity, eager to share ideas, and dedicated to knowing--and writing--the truth.

 SEMN135FYS: Cultivating CommunityNovelist and environmentalist Wendell Berry has written, "A significant part of the pleasure of eating is in one's accurate consciousness of the lives and the world from which food comes. . . .
 Eating with the fullest pleasure-pleasure, that is, that does not depend on ignorance-is perhaps the profoundest enactment of our connection with the world."
-And yet, in today's world of fast, processed food, many of us have lost our connection to where our food comes from.
-Is it possible to rebuild relationships between those who grow food and those who eat it and gain an accurate consciousness of the connection between plate and planet, cuisine and culture?
+And yet, in today's world of fast, processed food, many of us have lost of our connection to where our food comes from.
+Is it possible to rebuild relationships between those who grow and harvest food and those who eat it and gain an accurate consciousness of the connection between plate and planet, cuisine and culture?
 In this seminar, we will learn about the industrial food system and explore the ways that people today are developing alternatives that use food as an instrument of social justice and a way to build strong communities.
-We'll see how the local food movement is producing what one activist called a "revolution for self-determination" in Detroit and other cities by addressing hunger and food deserts through urban farming.
-We'll read Michael Pollan's influential exposé The Omnivore's Dilemma as our starting point, but we will study this issue from a variety of perspectives.
-We will talk with local farmers, community organizers, farmworkers' advocates, entrepreneurs, and anti-hunger activists and get to know the Kalamazoo community by experiencing its harvest.
-We will also engage in a service-learning project that will work to provide access to healthy, fresh, locally-grown food for everyone in our community.
-And along the way we will share delicious local food with one another, experiencing the full pleasure of eating!
+We'll read Michael Pollan's influential exposé The Omnivore's Dilemma as our starting point in our exploration of food justice, but we will study this issue from a variety of perspectives.
+We will talk with local farmers, community organizers, farm workers' advocates, entrepreneurs, and anti-hunger activists and get to know the Kalamazoo community by experiencing its harvest.
+We will also engage in a service-learning project that will work to provide information about and access to just, local, and sustainable food for everyone in our community.
+Academic service-learning combines classroom study with real world experience, allowing students to apply what they are learning to everyday life in a way that addresses community-identified needs.

 SEMN138FYS: Warning: Graphic LitWe'll analyze exemplars of graphic literary fiction, memoir, essay and journalism.
 Across the myriads of genres and forms, we'll do close readings of the texts' verbal and visual layers to see how they work, each on their own and together.
 In addition, we'll discuss themes and socio-cultural and other contexts.
 The cartoon form and comics format of course are widely considered "low" or "popular," so we'll look at criticism that seeks to distinguish "serious" from "low," "elite" from "popular," taking note of writers and artists from outside the field of graphic literature who've mixed seemingly disparate aesthetics.
 For instance, the cartoon form has influenced serious painters, and prose artists have long mixed high and low forms.
 In all, we will consider how the cartoon form and the comics format, in a dance with serious intent and interesting writing, can turn into something we don't mind calling graphic literature.
 Reading list (subject to change): Understanding Comics, by Scott McCloud; An Anthology of Graphic Fiction, Cartoons, and True Stories, Vol. 1, ed.
 Ivan Brunetti; French Milk, by Lucy Knisley; The Impostor's Daughter, by Laurie Sandell; Fun Home, by Alison Bechdel; Farm 54, by Galit Seliktar and Gilad Seliktar; Palestine, by Joe Sacco; The Complete Maus, by Art Spiegelman; The Complete Persepolis, by Marjane Satrapi; and Forget Sorrow: An Ancestral Tale, by Belle Yang.